Chorale Roanne Basket

 Chorale Roanne Basket is a professional basketball club that is based in Roanne, France.
-The club plays in the first division LNB Pro A. Their home arena is Halle André Vacheresse.
+The club plays in the first division LNB Élite.
+Their home arena is Halle André Vacheresse.
 The club was founded in 1937 and the team's colors are blue and white.

 History

 In Chorale's history, the team won two national titles; in 1959 and most recent in 2007.
 The teams honour list also includes a La Semaine des As Cup (in 2007) and multiple European campaigns.
 In the 2007–08 season, the club even played in the top level Euroleague.
 In the 2013–14 season, the club was relegated to the LNB Pro B.